nikvdp/neomux/README.md

 - `:NeomuxTmuxReconnect` - Open a picker to reconnect to orphaned sessions.
 - `:NeomuxTmuxReconnectTo <name>` - Reconnect to a specific session by name.
 - `:NeomuxTmuxClean` - Clean up reattached session markers.
+- `:NeomuxRename <name>` - Rename the current terminal (syncs tmux and neovim).
+- `:NeomuxRenamePrompt` - Prompt for a new terminal name.

 #### Reconnecting to sessions